mehargiri/React-Calculator/README.md

 ### Continued development

 In future, I want to add additional functionalities such as exponentiation, square root, and the three trigonometric functions (cosine, sine, and tangent).

+## Local Installation

+First clone this repo using `git clone [this repo]`

+Next, run `npm install` or `yarn` or `pnpm install` to install all the required node packages You may delete the pnpm-lock.yaml file if you are using yarn or npm

+Next, run `npm run dev` or `pnpm run dev` or `yarn run dev` to create a local dev environment